atlassubbed/atlas-query-stream/README.md

 #### returning data

 If a query returns an `Array` or a `Function`, the query stream will assume you are returning another query.
 Results should be any truthy value except an `Array` or `Function`.
 If your query needs to return an array of data, return an object with an array field instead: `{results: yourArray}`.
-Returning any non-null falsy value will tell the query stream that the current query did not find any result.
-In this case, the query will be re-run in the (sub)tree in which it was started.
+Returning any falsy value will tell the query stream that the current query did not find any result.
+In the case of a return value other than `null`, the query will be re-run in the (sub)tree in which it was started.
+If `null` is returned, the query will be aborted.

 #### query order